๐Ÿ’ตGrowth of the American Economy

 European Union-United States Trade Agreement

-• Proposed but never completed due to regulatory disagreements over food safety, data privacy, and environmental standards
+• Proposed but never completed due to regulatory disagreements over food safety standards (like GMO labeling), data privacy, and environmental rules

-• Illustrates regulatory divergence as modern trade barrier—tariffs are low, but different rules effectively block market access
+• Illustrates regulatory divergence as a modern trade barrier.
+Tariffs between the U.S. and EU are already low, but different rules effectively block market access just as much as tariffs would.

-• Ongoing negotiations show that even allied democracies struggle to harmonize deeply embedded regulatory frameworks
+• Stalled negotiations show that even allied democracies struggle to harmonize deeply embedded regulatory frameworks

 Quick Reference Table